caceres-lab/GeONTIpe/README.md

 # GeONType
-A Snakemake workflow for genotype inversions and discovery of structural variants using Oxford Nanopore Long Reads
+A Snakemake workflow to genotype inversions and to discover structural variants using Oxford Nanopore Long Reads

 ## Pipeline Overview
 GeONType is a Snakemake workflow that consists of various steps starting from downloading to genotyping inversions mediated by inverted repeats using Oxford Nanopore long reads.
-The pipeline consists of different steps performed by various software and also by custom scripts.
+The pipeline consists of different steps performed by various software and multiple custom scripts.
 The basic concept in genotyping is capturing reads that span the breakpoints of the inversions while characterizing the orientation by blasting probes.
 Despite the pipeline's initial purpose, it can also be used for:
   - Genotyping inversions not mediated by inverted repeats
   - Using PacBio reads (adjusting parameters to improve performance)
   - Using assemblies (adjusting parameters to improve performance)

 For the proper functioning of this workflow, a config.yaml file is included for users to adjust each parameter, as well as a yml file for use with conda, which includes all the necessary software.
-The pipeline can be used complete or only one section depending if you need to download to mapp your reads or only to genotype inversions.
+The pipeline can be used complete or only one section depending on if you need to download to map your reads or only to genotype inversions.

 ## Installation
 To run snakefile locally you must have execute: